zhangzh-pku/OM1/README.md

 NOTE: `uv` does many things in the background, such as setting up a good `venv` and downloading any dependencies if needed.
 Please add new dependencies to `pyproject.toml`.

 NOTE: If you are running complex models, or need to download dependencies, there may be a delay before the agent starts.

+NOTE: There should be a `pygame` window that pops up when you run `uv run src/run.py spot`.
+Sometimes the `pygame` window is hidden behind all other open windows - use "show all windows" to find it.

 ## CLI Commands